siffiejoe/lua-amalg/README.md

 The Lua modules of the [moonscript compiler][12] are used for this translation, so it needs to be installed for the amalgamation step.
-Transformation plugins don't have a way to change the shebang lines of the amalgamated script, so you'll have to do that by hand if necessary.
+Transformation plugins don't have a way to change the shebang lines of the amalgamated script, so you'll have to do that by hand if necessary using the `-S`/`--shebang` option.
 Since this plugin (as other similar transpiler transformation plugins) checks the input file extension, it can be used together with normal Lua input files and transpilers for other input languages.